 - 25 E. Pearson—room 625 in Lewis Library, Water Tower Campus

-To add funds with check, please do so at the Office of the Bursar (minimum of $50) at the Water Tower Campus: 25 E. Pearson (lobby) or at the Lake Shore Campus in the Sullivan Center—6339 N. Sheridan Road.
+To add funds with a check, please do so at the Office of the Bursar (minimum of $50) at the Water Tower Campus: 25 E. Pearson (lobby) or at the Lake Shore Campus in the Sullivan Center—6339 N. Sheridan Road.

-To add funds with credit card, please do so at the Online Card Office using a Visa, MasterCard or Discover card.
+To add funds with a credit card, please do so at the Online Card Office using a Visa, MasterCard or Discover card.

 Messages for conference guests can be left at the At Your Service Desk.
 Every attempt will be made to deliver emergency messages directly to you.
 In the event someone needs to get a hold of you due to an emergency, please pass along the following contact phone numbers:

-7 a.m.–11 p.m.: 773.508.6050; After: 11 p.m.: 773.508.6052.
+7 a.m.–11 p.m.: 773.508.6050; After 11 p.m.: 773.508.6052.

 Private Property Care

-The University cannot accept responsibility for damage, theft or loss of monies, valuables or personal property.
+The University cannot accept responsibility for damage, theft or loss of monies, valuables, or personal property.
 The protection of personal property is the individual's responsibility.
 You are encouraged to obtain insurance on property and possessions brought into the residence halls.
-Serial numbers on such articles such as stereos, laptops, iPods, or other electronics should be recorded.
+Serial numbers on such articles such as stereos, laptops, iPods, iPads, or other electronics should be recorded.
 To guard against such loss, it is advisable to make special arrangements for the protection of valuables when absent for extended periods.
 Doors should be locked when you leave the room.
 Do not leave clothes unattended in the laundry rooms or bathrooms.
 Books, backpacks, and other personal items should not be left unattended in meeting rooms, libraries, or dining areas.
-Report any theft to Security as soon as possible.
+Report any theft to Campus Safety as soon as possible.